iotdomain/iotdomain-standard/iotconnect-standard.md

 * JWS signed messages as described in RFC 7515.
 * Compact JWS

-*  Use of plain JSON is intended for a trusted environment while JWS is used in secured zones.
-While it is recommended to use only a single publication method in a zone they can be mixed.
+*  Use of plain JSON is intended for a trusted environment while JWS is used in a secured domain.
+While it is recommended to use only a single publication method, they can be mixed.

 See the security section for more details.